MarwanAl-Obaidi/AWS-Academy-Engineering-Operations-Technician/Module 13 Knowledge Check.md

 # Module 13 Knowledge Check

-### Which of the following are factors for calculating ope
+### Which of the following are factors for calculating operational availability?

 - [X] Level of downtime risk
 - [ ] Component failure risk